nullptrT/liblogcpp/README.md

 Additionally to the default options CMake currently offers the following options (can be specified with `-DOPTION=ON`):

-* `ENABLE_QT_SUPPORT`: Enables a function wrapper for QStrings.
+* `LOGCPP_ENABLE_QT_SUPPORT`: Enables a function wrapper for QStrings.
 Needs `Qt5Core_LIBRARIES`.
-* `AUTOCOLOR`: Enables colorized output of severities and automatic reset of terminal modes on logcpp::endrec
+* `LOGCPP_AUTOCOLOR`: Enables colorized output of severities and automatic reset of terminal modes on logcpp::endrec
 * `ENABLE_DOC`: Enables building of doxygen html pages.
 Requires doxygen.
-* `INSTALL_LIBS`: Enables targets for installation of library files.
+* `LOGCPP_INSTALL_LIBS`: Enables targets for installation of library files.
 Because it is useful not to install the library (e.g. when used as submodule of a project) this defaults to off.
 * `BUILD_LOGCPP_TEST`: Build a simple main runtime that demonstrates current features of liblogcpp.

 #### Compiler options / Config variables